NiallRussell/PDFA-project/README.md

 ### Popularity of each artist
 ###### The 20 most popular artists are listed.
 However, limited insights can be drawn as only a select number of tracks from each artist are included in the dataset.
 A large number of Spotify's most popular tracks are not included.

+### Live Genres
+###### Tracks are divided on whether they were performed live or not.
+Track genres are ranked in order of what percentage of tracks are performed live, with Comedy and Pagode tracks scoring highest.
+###### Live and non-live tracks are compared on each of the scale variables.
+Comedy tracks are removed and live and non-live tracks are compared again to determine whether comedy tracks have an effect on the results.
+###### After comedy tracks are removed, results show:
+###### Live tracks score lower on danceability and instrumentalness and tempo
+###### Live tracks score higher on acousticness, energy, tempo and speechiness.
+Live tracks are also longer.
+###### The removal of comedy tracks saw the difference in speechiness scores shrink, suggesting high speechiness in live comedy tracks

+### Comedy tracks
+###### Because of this effect, difference in live and non-live comedy tracks are explored.
+###### Live comedy tracks score higher in speechiness, while non-live comedy tracks are more popular

+### Are live tracks more explicit?
+###### Lastly, a chi-square is performed to determine if live tracks are more likely to have explicit lyrics
+###### In fact, non-live tracks were found to contain explicit lyrics more often than expected, with live lyrics containing explicit lyrics less often than expected.